 - You or your spouse had Medicare-covered government employment.

 If you or your spouse don’t qualify for Medicare Part A because neither of you paid Medicare tax through your employment, you may still be able to obtain Medicare Part A via paid premiums.
 Eligibility for Medicare Part B is the same as for Part A but requires a paid premium.
 Some folks qualify for Medicare benefits even though they are under age 65, including younger people with disabilities and those with End-Stage Renal Disease.

 Eligibility for Medi-Cal is needs-based.
 Meaning, income restrictions for programs cover pregnant women, children, the disabled, and the elderly.
 If your income is under the amount specified for your state, then you likely qualify if you are in one of those groups.

 If long-term care is needed, however, there are also asset restrictions.
 An applicant cannot have over a certain amount of assets and still qualify for nursing home care benefits.
 However, applicants can retain an elder law attorney to do legal planning to protect assets while still getting qualified for benefits.
 This way, money and property are preserved for their family and won’t have to be spent on care.
-To learn more about how this is done, please click on the following link to download a free copy of my eBook, Understanding Long-Term Care Medi-Cal.
+To learn more about how this is done, please visit the Preservation Nation website or download a free copy of my eBook, Understanding Long-Term Care Medi-Cal.

 What are some recent developments?

 A few months ago, the Beneficiary Enrollment Notification and Eligibility Simplification (BENES) Act was signed into law.
 It eliminates the long waiting period, sometimes up to 7 months, for coverage for certain enrollees.
 Beginning in 2023, coverage for Medicare will begin in the month after the participant enrolls.